Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Survey Approach and Taxonomy

-{The third category within the attack surfaces as illustrated in taxonomic Fig \ref{fig:taxonomy} is other relevant attacks.
-These include \textit{backdoors, malware, ransomware}, as well as \textit{network and communication-based attacks} on robotics systems.} We discuss these attacks in greater detail in Section \ref{other_relevant_attacks}.
+The third category within the attack surfaces is other relevant attacks.
+These include backdoors, malware, ransomware, as well as network and communication-based attacks on robotics systems.
+We discuss these attacks in greater detail in Section \ref{other_relevant_attacks}.

-{Following this, our focus extends to the ethical and legal concerns (see Section \ref{section_ethical_and_legal}) surrounding use of these systems.
-We explore the ethical dilemmas arising from robotics technology in various domains such as \textit{healthcare, autonomous vehicles, assistive robots, military}, and \textit{manufacturing} as illustrated in Fig \ref{fig:taxonomy}.} {The focus is to showcase the importance of ethical considerations and their influence in the development, deployment, and use of AI-Robotics systems in the aforementioned domains.
-For instance, health care robotics systems such as surgical robots must be developed that align with medical ethics, ensuring patient safety and privacy.
+Following this, our focus extends to the ethical and legal concerns (see Section \ref{section_ethical_and_legal}) surrounding the use of these systems.
+We explore the ethical dilemmas arising from robotics technology in various domains such as healthcare, autonomous vehicles, assistive robots, military, and manufacturing. {The focus is to showcase the importance of ethical considerations and their influence in the development, deployment, and use of AI-Robotics systems in the aforementioned domains.
+For instance, healthcare robotics systems such as surgical robots must be developed that align with medical ethics, ensuring patient safety and privacy.
 Another important issue to consider is how to program AI agents in complex ethical scenarios.
-Examples of this include the \textit{trolley problem} and the \textit{self-sacrifice dilemma} as depicted in Fig }\ref{fig:trolley_problem} in relation to Autonomous Vehicles (AVs). {Aside from these concerns, the overt reliance on autonomous robotic agents for decision-making processes can have adverse effects on human cognitive thinking and reasoning abilities, ultimately leading to a reduction in human autonomy \cite{datteri2009ethical}.} From legal point of view, we explore two regulations that ensures privacy protection to personal data.
+Examples of this include the trolley problem and the self-sacrifice dilemma as depicted in Fig }\ref{fig:trolley_problem} in relation to Autonomous Vehicles (AVs). {Aside from these concerns, the overt reliance on autonomous robotic agents for decision-making processes can have adverse effects on human cognitive thinking and reasoning abilities, ultimately leading to a reduction in human autonomy \cite{datteri2009ethical}.} From legal point of view, we explore two regulations that ensures privacy protection to personal data.
 The first one is California Consumer Privacy Act (CCPA\cite{CCPA} in case of the United States (US) and General Data Protection Regulations (GDPR)\cite{gdpr} in case of Europe (EU).
 Both CCPA and GDPR provide similar privacy protections to consumers.

 {Furthermore,} we expand our survey to encompass the realm of Human-Robot Interaction (HRI) {security} (see Section \ref{section_HRI}), delving into the intricacies of {physical, cognitive and social interactions between people and robots.} {We survey current approaches that are aimed at safeguarding interactions between humans and AI-Robotic systems.}